 What are the cons of SIEM?

-While an effective SIEM solution can help organizations with threat management, there’s often a gap between expectations and what SIEM solutions actually deliver.
-This isn’t because SIEMs themselves are ineffective, but because SIEM isn’t always used effectively.
+While an effective SIEM solution can help organizations with threat management, there’s often a gap between expectations and what solutions actually deliver.
+This isn’t because SIEMs themselves are ineffective, but because isn’t always used effectively.

 How does MDR work?